Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/advanced-deployments.rst

 .. attention::

-    If you provide ssh access to your end users (for git over ssh, project web pages or ftp over ssh, ...) you need to update the ssh port you will you to connect to el7 server:
+    If you provide ssh access to your end users (for git over ssh, project web pages or ftp over ssh, ...) you need to update the ssh port you will you to connect to the *Tuleap SVN Server*:

-    **WARNING**: it's a dangerous operation, be careful to not close you shell until you are 100% sure everything works or you might lock yourself out of the server
+    **WARNING**: it's a dangerous operation, be careful to not close your shell until you are 100% sure everything works or you might lock yourself out of the server

     * Edit ``/etc/ssh/sshd_config`` and set ``Port 2222`` (or any other port that you want to use).
     * Update your firewall rules to open ``2222`` for tcp connexions
     * Restart sshd server
-    * With another terminal try to ssh the el7 server on port ``2222``
+    * With another terminal try to ssh the *Tuleap SVN Server* on port ``2222``
     * If it works, keep the configuration, otherwise revert the ``sshd_config``

-When everything is OK (esp. the ssh part), update the DNS entry for your tuleap server to point to RHEL7 server IP address.
+When everything is OK (esp. the ssh part), update the DNS entry for your tuleap server to point to *Tuleap SVN Server* IP address.

 Install Redis
 ~~~~~~~~~~~~~